hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-sys-hestia-ssl /home/new/dir/path yes

-The function changes hestia SSL certificate and the key.
+This function changes hestia SSL certificate and the key.

 *******************************************************************